gionin/steward/project-status.md

 - Adopted a backlog lifecycle — **Spotted → Ready → Awaiting test → graduate** — and recorded it as the legend at the top of the Backlog.
 Migrated every item to it.
 Item numbers are kept as stable references.
 - Item 5 (Today drag-to-top bug): found the root cause — the reorder `dragover`/`drop` handlers sit only on the tight `#todayList` box, so a release above the first card falls outside it and is lost.
 Verified the index math and the engine commit path are correct for index 0.
 Fixed with a top catch strip on `#todayList` in `index.html`, and added a bridge regression check in `test_api.py` (reorder to index 0 → front, persists).
 Now **Awaiting test**: needs hands-on confirmation that the top drop registers.
 - Added a console-free Windows launch for daily use (the lead designer is adopting the app now): `run-quiet.vbs` starts the app via the venv's `pythonw.exe` so no console window appears, plus a pinnable `Steward` desktop shortcut to the same. `run.bat` stays for troubleshooting (it keeps a console to show crashes).
 Documented in `RUN.md`; noted under item 3.
 Login auto-start was offered and not set up.
 Awaiting confirmation that the shortcut launches cleanly.
+- Daily-use review: the lead designer named five adoption blockers.
+Confirmed the data is a single SQLite file at `~/.steward/steward.db`, outside the project and the repo (32 KB, already holding his test data).
+Registered the blockers — container delete (existing item 4), container "+" add (item 15), data peace-of-mind/backup (item 16), and the Today single-day-lens + History calendar model (item 17, design) — and proposed items 4/15/16 as the next build batch (no design decisions, engine support exists).
+Docs updated; no app code changed this turn.

 ### 2026-06-24